MacareuxDigital/ansible-c5-ma/README.md

 ## Name user and group

-Please indicate user and group of concrete5 folder owner.
+Please indicate user and group of Concrete CMS folder owner.
 Apache or Nginx will run as this user and group as well.

 ```
 - c5dir_user:        "c5juser"